 Charitable giving is an easy subject to avoid, especially given the complexities that can be involved.
 Before pushing the subject to the sidelines, you owe it to yourself and to your family to consider DAFs.
 With minimums starting at $5,000, these funds are within the reach of many charitable-minded Americans.

-DAFs are the fastest growing form of planned giving in America, outnumbering private foundations nearly three to one.
-As evidence of their increasing popularity, consider these statistics, according to the Chronicle of Philanthropy:
+DAFs are the fastest-growing, most popular form of planned giving in America, outnumbering private foundations nearly ten to one.
+As evidence of their increasing popularity, consider these statistics, according to the 2020 DAF report by NPT.

-- On average, contributions grew 16 percent per year for the three year period ending 2019, even after distributing 20% per year in grants.
+- On average, contributions grew 10 percent per year for the five year period ending 2019, even after distributing 20% per year in grants.